What if awakening.

 Taking our place in this moment,

-In this body,
+In this body.

-As our true self.
+In this place as our true self.

 There's actually nowhere to go.